-While it was once rather complex to allocate more RAM in Minecraft, the 2.0.0 update changed all that.
-Here’s how to allocate more RAM in Minecraft on PC and for those running Minecraft on a server.
+While it was once rather complex to allocate more RAM in Minecraft, the release of the third-party ATLauncher changed all that.
+Here’s how to allocate more RAM in Minecraft on PC, and for those running Minecraft on a server too.

 If you enjoy the voxel-based gameplay that Minecraft provides, be sure to check out our list of the best alternatives to Minecraft.

-- Make sure you’ve got the latest version of Minecraft installed (excluding the demo, which is capped at v1.5).
+- Make sure you’ve got the latest version of Minecraft installed.

 - Check your computer’s total RAM by going to Start > Settings > System > About.

 - On the right-hand side of the launcher, select Settings.

 - Select the Java/Minecraft tab.